pmdfCelfocus/TestCaseGen/README.md

 - The requirements used are only those that have scenarios so, is should be possible in the future create a diagram from every requirement and not only from those that has.
 -	Improve the current flowcharts, by sophisticate them (with decision nodes, for example)
 -	Create, as well, sequence diagrams.
 They are needed to create a better Test Case scenario.
--	Use algorithms (in annex) to transform the diagrams (activity and sequence) into graphs and use Depth-First Search Algorithm to generate the Test Case
+-	Use algorithms (in annex) to transform the diagrams (activity and sequence) into graphs and use Depth-First Search Algorithm to generate the Test Cases
-## API references
+## References
-### JavaScript
+### JavaScript Packages
 * [Node.js](https://nodejs.org/docs/latest-v9.x/api/)
 * [Express JS](https://expressjs.com)
 * [Connect-Busboy](https://www.npmjs.com/package/connect-busboy)